JHeeebert/marvel-flicks/README.md

 ## **Joseph Rudasill**

 Provided the entire layout through dynamic HTML and introduced us all to Tailwinds CSS.
-Joseph created a fun layout for everyone to be able to add javascript too and was a workhorse through entire project (Note from Joseph : Could not have done it without ya'll)
+Joseph created a fun layout for everyone to be able to add javascript to.

 ## **Alex Helm**